zorantica/plsql-svg/README.md

 # Oracle PL/SQL Package for SVG Images Generation
-SVG Images Generator PL/SQL package provides functionality to quickly and efficiently generate SVG images directly from Oracle database.
+SVG Images Generator PL/SQL package provides functionality to quickly and efficiently generate SVG images directly from the Oracle database.

 It requires no additional resources and it is developed in pure PL/SQL.